GenericMappingTools/GMT.jl/docs/src/modules.md

 Different modules take different number of inputs (for example *grdblend* accepts a variable number of grids) and some modules accept primary input and optionally a secondary input (for example the *weights* option in *grdtrend*).
-The primary input(s) can be sent as text strings with the names of files to be read or as Julia variables holding the appropriate data type, as that as the first argument to the module call.
+The primary input(s) can be sent as text strings with the names of files to be read or as Julia variables holding the appropriate data type, and that as the first argument to the module call.
 Alternatively, the numeric input can be sent via the *data* keyword whose value can be a tuple when the expected input is composed by more than one variable.
 The same applies when an option is expected to receive more than one arguments (for example the three *R,G,B* in *grdview*).
 Examples: